davidclin/gcp-alibaba-vpn/redundancy.md

     Normally, this is the region that contains the instances you want to reach.
     -  **IP address**—Select the
     [static external IP address](#create-the-gcp-external-ip-address)
-    (for example, `vpn-test-static-ip`) that you created for this gateway in the previous section.
+    (for example, `vpn-test-static-ip-1`) that you created for this gateway in the previous section.
 1. Populate the fields for the first tunnel:
     -  **Name**—The name of the VPN tunnel, such as `vpn-gw-1-tunnel1`.